springMoon/sqlSubmit/README.md

 ## Building

 * Git
-* Maven (we recommend version 3.2.5 and require at least 3.1.1)
+* Maven (recommend version 3.2.5 and require at least 3.1.1)
 * Java 8 or 11 (Java 9 or 10 may work)

 ```bash